majd-alaarg/Bioinformatic-Protocols-at-Kothary-Lab/RNASeq/Guides/Running RNASeq pipeline.md

         	--input samplesheet.csv \
         	--outdir nfcore-results \
         	-c obcf-graham.cfg \
-        	--gtf $NXF_SINGULARITY_CACHEDIR/gencode.v43.basic.annotation.gtf \
+        	--gtf $NXF_SINGULARITY_CACHEDIR/gencode.vM33.basic.annotation.gtf \
-        	--fasta $NXF_SINGULARITY_CACHEDIR/GRCh38.primary_assembly.genome.fa \
+        	--fasta $NXF_SINGULARITY_CACHEDIR/GRCm39.primary_assembly.genome.fa \
         	--gencode

-Above, it is assumed that your samplesheet is called `samplesheet.csv`, your configuration file is called `obcf-graham.cfg` , and your gencode annotations are named as above.
+Above, it is assumed that your samplesheet is called `samplesheet.csv`, your configuration file is called `obcf-graham.cfg`(the configuration file provided by the OBCF at the OHRI) , and your gencode annotations are named as above.

 ## Additional information

 ### <a id=python></a> RNASEQ Configuration using python script